 What are clinical trials?

 Doctors and scientists are always looking for better ways to care for children with neuroblastoma.
 To make scientific advances, doctors create research studies involving volunteers, called clinical trials.
-In fact, every drug that is now approved by the FDA was tested in clinical trials.
+Every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in clinical trials.

-Many clinical trials focus on new treatments.
-Researchers want to learn if a new treatment is safe, effective, and possibly better than the treatment doctors use now.
+Clinical trials are used for all types and stages of childhood neuroblastoma.
+Many focus on new treatments to learn if a new treatment is safe, effective, and possibly better than the existing treatments.
 These types of studies evaluate new drugs, different combinations of existing treatments, new approaches to radiation therapy or surgery, and new methods of treatment.
 Clinical trials for newly diagnosed patients and for patients with refractory or recurrent disease are ongoing in the Children’s Oncology Group.

 Deciding to join a clinical trial

 People decide to participate in clinical trials for many reasons.
-For some people, a clinical trial is the best treatment option available.
+For some, a clinical trial is the best treatment option available.
 Because standard treatments are not perfect, patients are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
-Other people volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating neuroblastoma.
-Even if they do not benefit directly from the clinical trial, their participation may benefit future patients with neuroblastoma.
+Others volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating neuroblastoma.
+Even if they do not benefit directly from the clinical trial, their participation may benefit future children with neuroblastoma.

 Patient safety and informed consent